Goncalo-Marques/ecomap/README.md

 ### Quick Start

-In the project root directory, there is a makefile that contains some targets to help develop and build the web and server applications together.
+In the project root directory, there is a [Makefile](Makefile) that contains some targets to help develop and build the web and server applications together.

 In a development context: